nablarch/nablarch-document/en/application_framework/adaptors/jaxrs_adaptor.rst

 An application of Jersey adapter is shown below.

-For :java:extdoc:`JaxRsMethodBinderFactory#handlerList <nablarch.fw.jaxrs.JaxRsMethodBinderFactory.setHandlerList(java.util.List)>`, a factory class that constructs a Jersey handler (:java:extdoc:`JerseyJaxRsHandlerListFactory <nablarch.integration.jaxrs.jersey.JerseyJaxRsHandlerListFactory>`) is factory injected.
+For :java:extdoc:`JaxRsMethodBinderFactory#setHandlerList <nablarch.fw.jaxrs.JaxRsMethodBinderFactory.setHandlerList(java.util.List)>`, a factory class that constructs a Jersey handler (:java:extdoc:`JerseyJaxRsHandlerListFactory <nablarch.integration.jaxrs.jersey.JerseyJaxRsHandlerListFactory>`) is factory injected.
 As a result, the following handler configurations for Jersey are automatically configured.

 * Configuration of :ref:`body_convert_handler` (the following converters are set)